shubh2001/DDMP-Project/README.md

 # DDMP-Project
-Report on the tasks carried out between the 19th of February and the 13th of March
+Project: **Speech representations for predicting listeners perception** Report on the tasks carried out between the 19th of February and the 13th of March

 # Cluster connection
-Thanks to the authorization given by the university, we were able to set the VPN and collect to the cluster both from the machines in the classroom and our laptops.
+Thanks to the authorization given by the university, we were able to set the VPN and connect to the cluster both from the machines in the classroom and our laptops.

 # Data access
-The data was available in the cluster so we were able to access it without problems
+The CPC data was available in the cluster so we were able to access it without problems.

 # New Backbone and Feature Extraction
 For this project we use a new backbone: [w2v-BERT2.0](https://huggingface.co/facebook/w2v-bert-2.0) for speech embedding extraction.